|1||University of Michigan-Ann Arbor||Ann Arbor, Michigan|

 The University of Washington opened the School of Dentistry in 1945.
 Though the school offers a variety of undergraduate and graduate degrees, the study of Dental Hygiene is only available at the graduate level.

 The Master's program is an intensive two-year degree which requires seven quarters and approximately 70 credit hours of work.
 Topics covered include advanced study in oral biology, oral histology, and oral pathology.

-University of North Carolina, Chapel Hill (Chapel Hill, NC)
+University of North Carolina at Chapel Hill

 Recognized as currently the largest dental school facility in America, UNC's School of Dentistry is also the only dental school in the state to award baccalaureate degrees.
 Admission to the University at large does not guarantee admission to the School of Dentistry.